Facing Gay Discrimination, Stigma Day After Day

-As lesbian, gay, bisexual and transgender (LGBT) people are a minority in North America, they are known as a sexual minority.
+As lesbian, gay, bisexual, transgender, questioning/queer, intersex, asexual (LGBTQIA+) people are a minority in North America, they are known as a sexual minority.
 Associated with being a minority is something known as "minority stress."
 This term is used to describe the excess stress with which individuals from stigmatized social categories are exposed.

 Stress stemming from gay stigma includes:1